AsgerSuhr/TextureSplitterAI/docs/installation.md

 + locate the texture splitter zip file
 + activate it in Blender
 + now chose either install option 1 or 2
-+ + option 1 requires adminstrator rights, and will then proceed to pip into Blenders python site-packages
++ option 1 requires adminstrator rights, and will then proceed to pip into Blenders python site-packages
-+ + option 2 will install to the user directory, because this will ensure no permission errors
++ option 2 will install to the user directory, because this will ensure no permission errors
-+ + + Either option will freeze Blender, so don't panic
++ + Either option will freeze Blender, so don't panic.
-+ + + open Blenders console window before clicking install to keep track of installation
+Maybe open Blenders console window before clicking install to keep track of installation